ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 : person, organization or device.
 The subject decides whether and under which conditions its attributes can be disclosed to other parties.

 Subject Information:
-: set of statements asserted by an AS about a subject.
+: set of statements and attributes asserted by an AS about a subject.